 - Scar tissue can form following any surgery, and is especially problematic if the scar tissue forms on reproductive organs such as the fallopian tubes.
 This is another reason why a fertility specialist should perform the laparoscopy, as they are experienced in avoiding this complication.

 Our Dallas Fertility Center has board certified infertility specialists with extensive experience performing laparoscopic procedures for a vast array of gynecologic conditions.

-- Office hysteroscopy is a procedure which involves the fertility specialist directly looking at the inside of the uterus (uterine cavity) using a special instrument called a hysteroscope.
+- Office hysteroscopy is a procedure which involves the fertility specialist and Surrogacy in India Cost directly looking at the inside of the uterus (uterine cavity) using a special instrument called a hysteroscope.
 The hysteroscope has a small telescopic lens which is placed through the cervix into the uterus.
 Saline is injected into the uterus to distend the uterine wall and allow visualization of the uterine cavity.
 The hysteroscope is attached to a camera and can be viewed on a video monitor.